 I’m Douglas Cootey, and I’ve been blogging here since 2 January 2005.
 Before that I blogged for years into a tiny text file called “what’s_new.html” and hosted it on a site so old not even archive.org remembers it very well.
-I would update that blog via telnet using vi.
-I also wore a pocket protector on my plaid button down shirt at the time.
+I would update that blog via telnet using vi on a 1200 baud modem.
 It was very exciting.

 I started out blogging about mental health in order to accomplish three goals:

 - First, I wanted to overcome the stigma.
 I couldn’t talk about my ADHD or Depression without feeling shame.
-The method I used to overcome this was self-deprecating humor.
-It worked well.
-Considering how many times I screw up my life in a day, I had plenty of source material.
-Still do.
+The method I used to overcome this was self-deprecating humor and honesty—a method that continues to work well for me.

-- The last goal was to train myself to be a writer.
+- Lastly, I wanted to train myself to be a writer.
 I first worked on posting regularly.
-Then I worked on posting within a word count limit to train myself to discard my work without fear, focusing only on the best concepts to put forward.
-Now, I am writing in my novel so much I have a hard time coming back here to write about mental health, and this is a very good thing.
+Then I worked on posting within a word count limit to train myself to prune & edit my work without fear.
+Now, I am actually writing a book.
+It has been a thrilling progression.

-Need to contact me?
-You can find me in a variety of ways:
+If you need to contact me, you can find me in a variety of ways:

-Follow me on Twitter as @SplinteredMind.
-I also explore iPhone photography with Instagram as douglascootey (peek).
-And if you're a glutton for punishment you can friend me on Facebook as well.
-These days I do a lot of my thinking and process on Path.
+Follow me on Twitter as @SplinteredMind, or you can friend me on Facebook as well.
+These days I do a lot of my thinking out loud on Path.
 You're welcome to request to join me there.
-And if you’re interested in what music I listen to you can follow me on Ping or Last.fm.
+I also have a secret Tumblr page.
+Shhh!
+If you’re interested in what music I listen to you can follow me on Last.fm.